nacular/doodle/docs/controls.md

 ---
 ### Spinner

 Spinners let you represent a list of items where only one is visible (selected) at a time.
-The are usefull when the list of options is relatively small, or the input is an incremental value: like the number of items to purchase.
+They work well when the list of options is relatively small, or the input is an incremental value: like the number of items to purchase.

 ```kotlin